Cancer and the need for combined approaches to therapy

 Activation of AhR in tumor cells

-AhR is continuously activated in the tumor microenvironment by tryptophan catabolites like kynurenine.
-Tryptophan catabolites are produced from tryptophan via the enzymes IDO and TDO.
-Tryptophan catabolites are upregulated via a positive AhR - IDO/TDO feedback loop in tumors, which further stimulates AhR activation.
+AhR is continuously activated in the tumor microenvironment by tryptophan metabolites like kynurenine, which are produced from tryptophan by the enzymes IDO and TDO.
+Tryptophan metabolites are upregulated via a positive AhR - IDO/TDO feedback loop in tumors, which further stimulates AhR activation.

 Activation of AhR in components of the immune system

 Many cells involved in immunity express AhR.
 Examples are macrophages, dendritic cells and T cells.
-Activation of AhR in immune cells causes reduced anti-tumor immunity.
+Activation of AhR in immune cells, as a result of increased levels of AhR agonists in the tumor microenvironment, causes reduced anti-tumor immunity.